august 6th - 8th

 WHO IS ELIGIBLE

-Middle school and high school students in the St. Louis area (both Illinois and Missouri residents).
-At minimum, middle school students must be entering their seventh grade year in the fall.
+For the 2025 camp: High school students in the St. Louis area (both Illinois and Missouri residents).
 The camp is open to students of all backgrounds, but is geared towards providing students of color with the opportunity to learn the fundamentals of architecture and design.

 camp LOCATION & schedule